 Get to class early (& take out your headphones!)

 Last, but not least, get to class early if you can.
 I loved getting to class early.
 It’s easy to chat with those around you when you have some time before class to chat.
 Chatting after class is often way harder than striking up a conversation before class.
 Take out your headphones so that people feel encouraged to chat with you.
 You don’t have to have a constant smile (that looks creepy) but if someone looks at you, flash them a smile.

 8. Be Strategic In Your Seating Arrangements

 Sit in a way that makes you feel confident.
-For some that means sitting in the front of the class because it’s impossible to look behind you without causing a small scene.
+For some, that means sitting in front of the class because it’s impossible to look behind you without causing a small scene.
 Some people like to sit in the back because it means that they can see everyone in front of them and beside them easily.
 Some people like to sit toward the front and off to the side that way they aren’t the center of attention, but they are still toward the front and closer to their professor.
 And so on, and so forth.